 Clumping Bamboo Characteristics

 The clumping variety of bamboo establishes a clump of grass and doesn't travel outside the width of the clump once it is set.
 It is also noninvasive.
 Most grow well in U.S. Department of Agriculture hardiness zones 8b and above and are the fastest-growing grasses in the bamboo family.
-Bambusa multiplex and Bambusa textilis are the cold-hardy varieties and can withstand temperatures that dip to 12 to 15 degrees Fahrenheit.
+Chinese dwarf bamboo (Bambusa multiplex, zones 6-9) and weaver's bamboo (Bambusa textilis, zones 8-11) are cold-hardy types that can withstand temperatures that dip to 12 to 15 degrees Fahrenheit.
 They reach mature height in four to six years and are ideal for border walls, privacy screens and dust barriers.

-The best soil conditions for any Fargesia are ones that are rich, acidic and well-drained.
+The best soil conditions for any Fargesia are ones that are rich, acidic and well-draining.
 Once the leaves drop, leave them on the soil, as Fargesia likes soil that is rich in organic matter.
-Spring produces new shoots on all Fargesia, with Fargesia rufa 'Green Panda' and Fargesia robusta 'Green Screen' growing faster than other varieties.
+Spring produces new shoots on all Fargesia, with green panda bamboo (Fargesia rufa 'Green Panda,' zones 5-8) and green screen bamboo (Fargesia robusta 'Green Screen,' zones 5-8) growing faster than other selections.
 Full sun contributes to the fast growth of both varieties.